dicepencilpaper/emprise/A Daring Emprise V2.md

 | d20 | 30 IN    |

 Note that there are WB values higher and lower than what is usually expected from adventurers.
 This takes into account certain creatures that might have such extremely scores.

+## Monsters and creatures

+In this fantasy world, strange creatures and monsters can be found lurking anywhere...
+Yes, even in the basement of the inn you are staying at!
+Some creatures are friendly, many are neutral, and others are vicious and evil.

+Creatures work quite similarly to adventurers in terms of game mechanics.

+- Wellbeing: A creature can have a wellbeing die from d4 (a really small creature) to d20 (a large, powerful beast).
+- Attack: Instead of having an *adventurer* profession to determine their combat prowess, a monster has an *attack (A)* die.
+This die can range from d4 (for a truly powerful creature) to d20.
+- Defense: Monsters will have a set *defense (D)* score from 2 to 5.
+For humanoid creatures, this will be determined by armor type, or any natural armor they could have.
+- Powers and abilities: Any power and abilities will have an assigned die.
+Unlike adventurers, however, dice assignments do not have to be unique, providing more flexibility in monster design.
+Note that humanoid monsters can have professions just like adventurers.

+Here are some examples:

+- Goblin - WBd4, Ad10, D5/Armor.
+- Owlbear - WBd10, Ad8, D3.